 The main hole of the cenote is about 8-10 feet (2-3 meters) above the water line, making it a fun jump.
 The two smaller holes are just slightly higher and a bit more intimidating because you have to do more of a pencil jump to fit in the narrower hole.
 The smaller holes are still quite big and safe to jump into.
 Just watch out for divers surfacing and others swimming below.

 Diving Cenote Calavera

-If you’re diving with a GoPro Hero 5 or 6 you’ll need to purchase a GoPro super suit.
-The new GoPro’s are waterproof up til 10 meters/33 feet and diving in Calavera the max depth for most divers is 53 feet.
+If you’re diving with a GoPro Hero 5 or 6, you’ll need to purchase a GoPro super suit.
+The new GoPro’s are waterproof up to 10 meters/33 feet, and diving in Calavera, the max depth for most divers, is 53 feet.
 We also suggest the SANDMARC prolight to add some extra light for better pictures.

-Get 10% off your SANDMARC order with code GETTINGSTAMPED
+Get 10% off your SANDMARC order with code gettingstamped10

 Don’t miss the small ledge where there are bones and Mayan pottery inside the cenote.
-Toward the end of the dive, there is a small altar looking ledge where bones and a few pieces of pottery have been left.
-Some say this is part of the reason they call it the temple of doom, although there are other stories as well.
+Toward the end of the dive, there is a small altar-looking ledge where bones and a few pieces of pottery have been left.
+Some say this is part of why they call it the temple of doom, although there are other stories.